reszczak/MotywacyjkaTRBITEhack/README.md

     int passion = 100%;
     int engagement = 100%;
-    int knowledge = 50%; //I would like to have much much more :/ int hapiness = 25%; //Can be more if I will be the TR :)
+    int knowledge = 50%; //I would like to have much much more :/ int happiness = 25%; //Can be more if I will be the TR :)
         };
 ```
 ## Odpowiedzi na pytania: